newsun-boki/RDP_EDVAM/README.md

-# RDP
+# Trajectories Clustering

-Use the Ramer-Douglas-Peucker (RDP) algorithm to reduce the number of points in a trajectory from EDVAM.
+Use the Ramer-Douglas-Peucker (RDP) algorithm to reduce the number of points in a trajectory from EDVAM, and do clustering.
+The performance is not good though and still need to find better hyper parameters.

 ## Requirments